 Most roads are closed for resource protection March 1 through May 21, 2015.
 Don't be delayed on the road!
 Click on the link, right column-->, to the road conditions for the district you will be visiting, or call the District Office for information before you depart.

 Many folks visiting the Rio Grande National Forest are noticing a big change in the high elevation forests as literally millions of trees are succumbing to the spruce bark beetle.
 More than 588,000 acres of spruce-fir forest have been infested by spruce beetle since 2002 and the beetles are continuing to spread.

 PLEASE CALL 719-657-3321 for "REAL TIME" CONDITION REPORTS.

 Many roads are not plowed free of snow during the winter and can become physically impassable due to ice and snow.
 Travel these roads with extra caution and be prepared for winter emergency conditions.
-Some roads may become groomed snowmobile trails during winter, and thus are closed to wheeled vehicles.
+Some roads may become groomed snowmobile trails during winter, and thus are SIGNED CLOSED to wheeled vehicles.
 In February, March and April, MANY ROADS ARE CLOSED FOR THE MUD SEASON and the need to protect soft road beds from rutting and erosion.

 Many roads now pass through a landscape that has been recently affected by Spruce Bark Beetles causing many trees to die.
 Please use extra caution when traveling through or camping around the dead trees.